 My entire nutrition philosophy is centered around having no food rules, but, I’m also a dietitian and realize that there are instances where some people may need to avoid eating certain foods.
 Some of these include:

-Okay, so… You think you miiiiight have a food sensitivity or intolerance.. what do you do?
-I really, really would advise you to NOT take one of those oh-so popular at home food sensitivity tests.
+I know at home food sensitivity tests pop up in ads all over Facebook but I really, really would advise you to NOT take one.
 Why?
 Because there are no validated test to diagnose food sensitivities.

 How To Eat Intuitively With Dietary Restrictions

 Say you DO go through the whole process above and find out that, yes, you DO need to avoid certain things in your diet for medical reasons or for ethical reasons.
 Can you still eat intuitively?!
 My answer is 100% yes.